Comparisons

 - Pre-launch research.
 You have no app yet, so there’s nothing to sync.
 What you need is evidence: what do the current leaders in this niche earn, how crowded are the keywords, how fast do incumbents ship?
 That’s estimate territory by definition.

 - Competitor estimates without the enterprise step.
 At Appfigures, unlimited estimates for apps you don’t own are listed on the $599.99/month Boost plan.
-Here they’re the core product at $39/month — with the heuristic visible, so you can judge each number rather than trust it.
+Here they’re the core product at $39/month, across 3.6M+ apps on both stores — every figure labeled an estimate, so you weigh it instead of swallowing it.

 - Niche discovery.
-Developer portfolio pages, app-vs-app comparison, review monitoring across competitors, and ad and creator intelligence are built for scanning a market, not administering a portfolio.
+Developer portfolio pages, app-vs-app comparison, 7-day growth signals, daily App Store chart and top-grossing movement, and ad and creator intelligence — Meta ads, Apple Search Ads creatives, creator mentions — built for scanning a market, not administering a portfolio.

 - Indie pricing with automation.
-CSV export plus the REST API and MCP integration (5,000 credits/month on Pro) pipe research into spreadsheets or AI agents without an enterprise contract.
+CSV export plus the REST API and MCP server (5,000 credits/month on Pro) pipe research into spreadsheets or AI agents without an enterprise contract.

 If your shortlist is wider than these two, the best app store analytics tools roundup and the Appfigures alternatives guide map the rest of the field.